sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

   Quality increases exponentially with the numeric code: the probability of a wrong basecall drops ten fold for an increment of 10 in the ASCII code.

+To save space, fastq files may be compressed.
+Such files end in `.fastq.gz` and are not in plain text but most tools that take fastq files as input also accept compressed files.
+To convert these files to plain text, either unzip them with `gunzip` first, or use the `zcat` command instead of the usual `cat` command to display their contents.

 #### Sequencing summary files contain summary statistics about each read

 <!-- TODO: explain what sequencing summary file is. -->